romiaujla/xplore-recipe-app/README.md

 	- Filter by selecting allergens
         - Peanuts free
         - Tree-nuts free
-- Once the recipe is searched, the user can then add ingredients to their own grocery list
+- Once the recipe is searched, the user can then add ingredients to their grocery list
 - User can remove items from the grocery list
 - User can view detailed nutritional information about the recipe
 - Users can go the source of the recipe to look up for instructions on how to cook the dish.